epfl-ada/ada-2024-project-nhsvd/README.md

 - Feature: Movie's summary tagged with character mentions
 - Approach:
     1. Create document-character pairs as input.
-    2. Use the LLM associates the pair with a binary label: dead or alive.
+    2. Use the LLM to associate the pair with a binary label: dead or alive.
 - Limitation:
     1. LLM API costs.
     2. The result's accuracy is dependent on the prompt.